How to Use Rosemary Oil for Natural Hair Growth

 Setting Realistic Expectations

-Let's be real about timelines—hair grows roughly half an inch per month under ideal conditions.
+Let's be real about timelines—hair typically grows roughly half an inch per month under ideal conditions.
 Don't expect dramatic changes overnight.
 Most people start noticing improvements in hair texture and scalp health within 4-6 weeks, with visible growth changes becoming apparent after 3-4 months of consistent use.

 Methods for Measuring Hair Growth